The-Chadwick/Poker-Bot-Challenge/README.md

 # Poker-Bot-Challenge
-To create a server that can handle inputs from bots from across the web.
+To manage a Poker game to have bots compete against one another.